 On February 4th, 1826, The Last of the Mohicans, the famous novel by legendary American writer James Fenimore Cooper, was first published in the United States.
-The second novel in Cooper's Leatherstocking Tales series, The Last of the Mohicans is set in 1757, during the Seven Years' War, also known as the French and Indian War because the French often allied themselves with Native American (Indian) tribes to gain an advantage over the British.
+The second novel in Cooper's Leatherstocking Tales series, The Last of the Mohicans is set in 1757, during the Seven Years' War, also known as the French and Indian War because the French allied themselves with Native American (Indian) tribes to gain an advantage over the British.
 These alliances resulted in unpredictable and often tragic outcomes.

-The story opens in the upstate New York wilderness as Cora and Alice, two young women, are being escorted to a fort where their father, Colonel Munro, is the commander.
+The story opens in the upstate New York wilderness as two young women, Cora and Alice, are being escorted to a fort where their father, Colonel Munro, is the commander.
 Escorting the ladies are Major Duncan Heyward (a young officer from the fort) and David Gamut, a traveling musician.
 The group's guide is Magua, a Huron tribesman.
 He has them take a short cut to save time.
 What the group doesn't know is that Magua is setting them up for an ambush.

 The white travelers are suddenly attacked by a band of Indians.
 Frontier scout and master woodsman Natty "Hawkeye" Bumppo and his Mohican friends (Chingachcook and his son Uncas) come to the group's rescue, but unfortunately, the treacherous Magua escapes into the forest.
 Later, Hawkeye takes Heyward, Gamut, and the women to some sheltered caves to spend the night.
 They don't get much sleep.